vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 This document outlines how to deploy a local Supernet in bridge mode, using a demo Geth instance.

----

-:::info Stay tuned for upcoming deployment guides
+:::tip Stay tuned for upcoming deployment guides

-Please stay tuned for our upcoming deployment guides on the deployment of Polygon Supernets, including cloud deployment scripts (e.g., AWS and Azure) and Infrastructure-as-a-service (IaaS) using Terraform.

-At present, the genesis workflow and deployment of Polygon Supernets are undergoing testing.
-We will soon be releasing documentation on how to deploy a Supernet in bridge-mode using the Mumbai testnet and not a demo Geth instance, as well as guides for deploying Supernets to the cloud using AWS and using Terraform scripts for infrastructure as a service.

-We appreciate your patience and look forward to sharing our deployment guides with you as soon as testing is successful.
+Deployment guides for Polygon Supernets are forthcoming, with cloud deployment scripts for AWS and Azure, and Terraform infrastructure-as-a-service guides to be included.
+The genesis workflow and deployment of Supernets are currently undergoing testing, and the guides will be released once testing is successful.
+Stay tuned for updates!
 :::

-## Overview

-This tutorial will teach you how to set up a local Supernet.
-This tutorial will guide you through setting up a local testing environment for PolyBFT consensus and configuring its native support for running bridges, enabling cross-chain transactions with Ethereum-compatible blockchains.

 :::info Fast-track guide